aatmunbaxi/site/content/misc/astrophotos.md

 <summary>Details</summary>
 <div class="details">

 This image was processed from my first ever outing doing astrophotography.
 It totals around 12 minutes of integration from the Bortle 1 sky around the McDonald Observatory.
-Weather prevented any more data collection, but I&rsquo;m still surprised at how much I was able to get out of it.
+Weather prevented any more data collection, but I'm still surprised at how much I was able to get out of it.
 By contrast my [image of M101](#m101-pinwheel-galaxy) was taken from a very light-polluted Bortle 8 sky, and that image was 3 hours of integration.
 This image always surprises me at how much better it is to image under dark skies.

 The uneven illumination on the bottom left of the image is due to a strange reflection pattern on an IR cut filter I have for my camera.
-It&rsquo;s not present in other images because I imaged those without the filter.
+It's not present in other images because I imaged those without the filter.
 </div>
 </details>